zcash/zcash/doc/payment-disclosure.md

     zcashd -experimentalfeatures -paymentdisclosure -debug=paymentdisclosure -txindex=1

-These flags can also be set as options in `zcash.conf`.
+These flags can also be set as options in `ycash.conf`.

 All nodes that generate or validate payment disclosures must run with `txindex=1` enabled.